Papa Louie: Development

 The first game featuring Papa Louie was the platformer Papa Louie: When Pizzas Attack!, which was released on November 9, 2006.
 The game stars the titular chef, who must run and jump through various food-themed locations to save his kidnapped customers.
 After the success of this game, developer Flipline Studios transitioned to full-time game development and began work on a spin-off, Papa's Pizzeria, starring Papa Louie's nephew, Roy.
 The game was released in 2007 to even more success than its predecessor.

 After Papa's Pizzeria was released, Flipline Studios began to expand.
-In total, there are 17 different games that fall under the Papa Louie series.
-Due to their names all ending in -ia, the Papa Louie games are often generally referred to as Gamerias.
+In total, there are 17 different games in the Papa Louie series.
+Due to most game titles ending in -eria, the Papa Louie games are often collectively referred to as Gamerias.

-Starting in 2012, multiple Gamerias were released on Google Play and the App Store, making them accessible on mobile devices.
-The mobile versions are designed for small touchscreens to make the games playable for users on a mobile phone or tablet.
+Since 2012, Gamerias designed for mobile phones and tablets have been released on Google Play and the App Store, making them accessible on mobile devices.
 Throughout the years, these games have performed successfully.
-For example, in 2018, Papa's Scooperia HD was in the top 10 in paid iPad games in the UK, and Papa's Freezeria To Go! was in the top 10 in paid iPhone games in the UK.
+In 2018, Papa's Scooperia HD was in the top 10 in paid iPad games in the UK, and Papa's Freezeria To Go! was in the top 10 in paid iPhone games in the UK.
 The success of these games has continued for nearly a decade, with Papa's Freezeria To Go! being the sixth top paid iPhone game in 2023, according to Apple.

 A remake of Papa's Freezeria, Papa's Freezeria Deluxe, was released on Steam in 2023 to "overwhelmingly positive" reviews.

 Flipline Studios

 Flipline IDS LLC, also known as Flipline Studios, is an American video game development company which mainly produces online games, mobile games, and PC games made in Adobe Flash.
 It was founded by Matt Neff and Tony Solary in 2004 in Cleveland, Ohio.
-It is best known for producing the Papa Louie series.
+Flipline Studios is best known for producing the Papa Louie series.